scjx123/ip/docs/DeveloperGuide.md

  New Feature: Added the ability to show the number of task that have been completed.
  What it does: Allows users to track the current completion status of their tasks.

+New Feature: Added the ability so allow user to repeat his tasks

 **Code Contributed**: Reposense link